POWER GENERATION OPERATIONS TECHNICIAN, Q10

 Knowledge, Skills and Abilities required at this level include those identified in Level II plus the ability to maintain routine records and reports relating to the operation of a power generating facility; to express ideas clearly and concisely; and to train workers.

-Education and Experience requirements at this level consist of those identified in Level II plus five additional years of qualifying experience.
+Education and Experience requirements at this level consist of those identified in Level II plus one additional year of qualifying experience.

 Level IV Code: Q10D Salary Band: O

-This is the supervisory level where employees will be responsible for planning, organizing and supervising a crew of employees in the operation of an electric generating facility or laboratory.
+This is the leadership level where employees will be responsible for planning, organizing and/or supervising a crew of employees in the operation of an electric generating facility or laboratory.
+This includes assigning and reviewing work, ensuring completion of assigned activities and providing training as a lead worker or project leader.
+It may also include supervisory responsibilities with administrative tasks such as completing performance evaluations, approving leave and initiating disciplinary actions.

 Knowledge, Skills and Abilities required at this level include knowledge of principles of combustion; of the characteristics, construction and operation of boilers, turbine generators, electrical motors, switch gears, pumps and heat exchange equipment; of the coal-fired plan thermal cycle; of power plan techniques and costs; of quality assurance techniques and cost; of safety, fire and health techniques and costs of environmental processing of the manual operation of power plant equipment; of the principles and techniques of effective supervision; of the methods, materials and equipment used in water treatment and testing, relating to a large-scale, coal-fired power generating station; of the production, treatment and analysis of high purity water; of coal sampling and analysis; of the use of safety equipment involved in handling potentially hazardous chemicals; and of various state, federal and industry laws, rules, regulations and practices, such as: the Standard Methods for the Examination of Water and Wastewater, EPA Sampling and Analysis Guidelines, Oklahoma State Department of Health potable water sampling requirements and of the American Society for Testing Materials (Water and Coal Analysis Procedures).
 Ability is required to operate and maintain equipment used in water treatment, water analysis, coal sampling and analysis, oil sampling and analysis and environmental sampling and analysis; to maintain routine records and reports relating to the operation of a power generating facility; to establish and maintain effective working relationships with others; to express ideas clearly and concisely; to follow complex verbal and written instructions; and to supervise and train workers.